Fabula and syuzhet

-Since Aristotle's Poetics, narrative plots have been described as having a beginning, middle, and end.
-Classical narratives tend to have synchronous fabula and syuzhet, but they may be treated in an asynchronous manner according to a modern or postmodern style.
-An asynchronous effect is often achieved in postructuralist film and novels via flashbacks or flashforwards.
-For example, the film Citizen Kane starts with the death of the main character, and then tells his life through flashbacks interspersed with a journalist's present-time investigation of Kane's life.
+Classical narratives tend to have synchronous fabula and syuzhet, but they may be treated asynchronously according to a modern or postmodern style.
+Films and novels often achieve an asynchronous effect via flashbacks or flashforwards.
+For example, the film Citizen Kane starts with the main character's death, and then tells his life through flashbacks interspersed with a journalist's present-time investigation of Kane's life.
 The fabula of the film is the actual story of Kane's life the way it happened in chronological order, while the syuzhet is the way the story is told throughout the movie, including flashbacks.